bebound/bebound.github.io/content/posts/namespace-package-in-python.md

 ## Difference between these three styles {#difference-between-these-three-styles}

 The main difference is whether there is a `__init__.py` in the root folder after installation.
-If there is, then it is a imported as regular package, otherwise it is a namespace package.

-`pkgutil` style will include a `__init__.py` in the root folder.
+If there is, then it is a imported as regular package, otherwise it is a namespace package. `pkgutil` style will include a `__init__.py` in the root folder.

 Another difference is that if it's a namespace package, then if you change the `sys.path`, the namespace package will be updated.
 If it's a regular package, then it will not be updated.
 For example, if you update the `sys.path` and there is new subpackage in the added path, the namespace package will be updated to include the new subpackages.
 But if it's a regular package, it will not be updated, and you will get `ModuleNotFoundError` when you try to import the new subpackages.

-We encountered this issue in the development of Azure CLI.
-We use the pkgutls style namespace package, and we installed the CLI in editable mode.
-So we're not able to load \`azure-xxx\` packages installed by the extension.
-As `azure` is treated as a regular package, and the extension dependencies are added to the `sys.path` after `azure` is imported.
+I encountered this issue in the development of Azure CLI. `azure-cli` and `azure-cli-core` still use the `pkgutls` style namespace package.
+After installing them in editable mode, the extensions' `azure-xxxx` dependency fails to load.
+Because there is a `__init__.py` in source code, and `azure` folder is treated as a regular package.
+The extension dependencies are added to the `sys.path` after `azure` is imported so the new `azure=xxx` package is ignored.
+(Maybe deleting `azure` from `sys.moudule` and importing again can fix this but I haven't tried this.)

 ## Mix use of different style namespace packages {#mix-use-of-different-style-namespace-packages}